 When you place your ribs on your grill or smoker grates, try to do so with the bone-side facing down.
 This will help shield the ribs from direct exposure to heat, and allow the whole cut of meat to cook slowly.

 If you don’t have a smoker, a charcoal grill is just as good.
 Just be sure to set it up for indirect grilling in order to enable a low and slow cook.
+As an added tip, if you want to take your indirect cooking to another level, try setting it up in line with the snake method.
+Find out more with my guide on how to use a charcoal grill as a smoker.

 It’s easy to be confused when buying beef short ribs, largely because of the different ways that butchers tend to sell them.